hyHarco/hyHarco.github.io/research/index.md

 also, we have **Franka Panda Robot Arm**, **Mobile Manipulator** and **Holo Lenz**

-We can provide various support for research with these a lot of equipment.
+We can provide various support for research with these equipment.

 {% include section.html %}
 # **Exoskeleton Robot Research**